az-digital/arizona-bootstrap/site/content/docs/5.1/helpers/color-background.md

 <span class="badge badge-az-custom">Custom Arizona Bootstrap Styling</span>

 Arizona Bootstrap includes additional styling to ensure that headings and links within elements styled by a `.text-bg-*` class have an accessible and brand-appropriate text color as well.
+See the [Background Wrappers example]({{< docsref "/components/background-wrappers" >}}) for a full-width live demo.

 {{< example >}}
 {{< text-bg.inline >}}